TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/AccessControl/Login/Index.rst

 Switch to **WEB > List** view and select your new folder.
-Click on the "Create new record" icon at the left of the docheader.
+Click on the "Create new record" icon at the left of the doc header.
 The new record wizard appears.

 .. figure:: ../../Images/AccessNewRecordWizard.png
    :alt: Selecting what type of record to create with the new record wizard